cdcarson/frieda/README.md

 The folder where the generated database code should go, e.g. `src/db`.
 After you run `frieda` this folder will contain:

 - `frieda-models.ts` A file you can edit to modify the javascript types.
-- `generated` A folder containing the generated code.
+- `frieda.ts` A file that exports the generated code

 Notes:

 - You can keep other files and folders in the `outputDirectory` as long as they do not conflict with the paths mentioned above.
-But do not put your own code in the `generated` folder, since Frieda nukes its contents before regenerating code.
-- `frieda-models.ts` and the generated code should be considered part of your source code, that is, added to git and included in your javascript/typescript build step.
-(Unlike with, say, Prisma, there is no separate build step on deploy.)
+- The generated code should be considered part of your source code, that is, added to git and included in your javascript/typescript build step.
 - You can override the value in `.friedarc.json` by doing `frieda --output-directory <some-other-path>`.

 ### CLI-only Options